How to Practice Mindfulness and Manage Stress in Nature

 How can you keep the benefits of nature going even as you get back into the day’s tasks?
 Studies indicate that if you don’t have access to natural settings nearby, you may get benefits from listening to nature sounds or watching nature videos.
 So to bring a little extra nature into your daily life when you can’t go out, consider putting on this video of Tropical Paradise: Calming Birdsong and Gentle Stream for Deep Relaxation on in the background as you’re cleaning, cooking, or doing the laundry.

 Curious about learning more ways to experience the benefits of mindfulness in daily life?
-Sign up for my next Mindfulness-Based Stress Reduction (MBSR) class here.
+Sign up for a Mindfulness-Based Stress Reduction (MBSR) class here.
 You’ll learn tools and techniques that allow you to practice mindfulness wherever you find yourself – in nature, at home, or at work.